-Point N See is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.
+Point N See is compatible with Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Point N See is a utility to enlarge dynamically a portion of the screen to read fine print or see more detail in an image.

-Mac Version 3.3.0 is compatible with Retina and Normal displays.
+Mac Version 3.3.0 is compatible with Retina and Normal displays and El Capitan.

 Click here to see Computer Glasses II, another way to magnify a portion of the screen.